PHAECKE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this project shows the shell redirections
+this project shows the shell redirections,